stenglein-lab/MIP_280A4_Fall_2022/exercises/download_exercise.md

 ## In this exercise, we will download, process, and evaluate NGS datasets and genome sequences.
 We will:

+* Setup a computing environment using conda
-* Download a dataset from the SRA
+* Download a dataset from the NCBI SRA database
 * Use the FASTQC tool to assess the quality of the reads in the dataset
-* Use cutadapt to remove low quality parts of the reads1
+* Use cutadapt to remove low quality and adapter-derived parts of the reads
 * Find and download genome sequences and associated annotation from NCBI

 ---